noortaqi77-bit/Recipe-Manager/README.md

 - *Add New Recipes:* Add a recipe with its name, preparation time,

-  ingredients, and cooking steps.
+  ingredients, and cooking steps and save it to recipes list.

-- *Find Recipes:* Search for recipes by ingredient or search for a
+- *Find Recipes:* Search for recipes by ingredient or search from an external API data by

-  recipe name using an external API.
+  recipe name.

 - *All Recipes:* View all recipes sorted by preparation time.